Every parent experiences misbehavior and angry outbursts in children at some point in their parenting journey.

 - Learn to manage their emotions

-Despite your best intentions, however, many attempts to control a child’s behaviour fail.
+Despite your best intentions, however, many attempts to control a child’s behavior fail.

-Children’s anger is not always “just a passing phase” and may signal serious underlying behavioural problems.
+Children’s anger is not always “just a passing phase” and may signal serious underlying behavioral problems.
 It is important to seek professional help if your child’s anger is out of control.

 Knowing when you need professional help